 What are some types of eating disorders?

-- Refusal to maintain body weight at or above a minimally normal or healthy weight for age and height
+- Refusal to maintain body weight at or above a minimally healthy weight for age and height

 - Amenorrhea (no menstrual periods for at least three consecutive months)